MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateManualPhasedDeployment.md

 ### -SoftwareUpdates

 Specify an array of software update objects.
+To get this object, use the [Get-CMSoftwareUpdate](Get-CMSoftwareUpdate.md) cmdlet.

 ```yaml
 Type: IResultObject[]